Ransomes & Rapier: The first railway in China

 Rapier himself took the leading part in the 1875 negotiation and construction by Ransomes & Rapier of China's first railway, the Woosung Road (or Woosung Railway) from Shanghai to Wusong.
 The railway opened in 1876 but was dismantled by the local government the following year because it had not received the necessary approvals.
 The firm also supplied railway turntables in the early to mid-1930s.

 During the First World War they produced shells, guns and tank turrets.
 The Stokes mortar was invented by managing director and chairman Sir Wilfred Stokes, knighted for the invention.
 His nephew Richard Rapier Stokes, MP was also managing director.

 The company merged with Newton, Chambers & Company of Sheffield and formed the NCK excavator division to form NCK-Rapier who built walking draglines used in opencast mining.

 Ransomes & Rapier built the model W1400 walking dragline called Sundew for The United Steel Company iron ore quarry at Exton Park, Rutland, England.
 At the time it was built in 1951, it was the largest in the world, weighing in at 1880 tons.

 Ransomes & Rapier sold the right to their walking dragline technology and patents to Bucyrus International in 1988.

 The turntable used to turn the revolving restaurant on the BT Tower was also built by Ransomes & Rapier.

 Water diverting hydraulic system Gates in Bhavnagar-Gujarat-India

 The Bhikada Canal water diverting hydraulic system gates were also constructed in the year 1937 by Ransomes & Rapier Company of England to divert the Khokhara Hills Water to Gaurishankar Sarovar (Bortalav lake) of Bhavnagar city of Gujarat State India.
-This is a marvelous engineering example of 1940s era as these 24 gates are working successfully in the year 2022 too.
+The 24 gates are working successfully as of 2022.